ash-project/ash/documentation/tutorials/get-started.md

 end
 ```

-Next, add your domain to your `config.exs`
+Next, add your domain to your `config.exs`, and configure some backwards compatibility configuration.

 Run the following to create your `config.exs` if it doesn't already exist